Learning Hidden Markov Models from Aggregate Observations: Background

-The messages in collective HMM are shown in Figure~\ref{fig:hmm_message} with $\alpha_t(x_t)$ being the messages in the forward direction and $\beta_t(x_t)$ are the messages in the backward direction.
-Moreover, $\gamma_t(x_t)$ denote the messages from observation node to hidden node and $\xi_t(o_t)$ are the messages from hidden node to observation node.
+The collective forward-backward algorithm (CFB) is a special case of the general SBP algorithm when the underlying graphical model is an HMM~\cite{SinHaaZha20}.
+It is a message passing type algorithm, similar to BP, consisting of four types of messages.
+Figure~\ref{fig:hmm_message} depicts the messages employed by the CFB algorithm with $\alpha_t(x_t)$ being the messages in the forward direction and $\beta_t(x_t)$ being the messages in the backward direction.
+Moreover, $\gamma_t(x_t)$ denote the messages from observation node to hidden node and $\xi_t(o_t)$ are the messages from hidden nodes to observation nodes.
 These messages are characterized by

-with boundary conditions
+with boundary conditions $\alpha_1(x_1) = \pi(x_1), \beta_T(x_T) = 1$.

 The sequence of update steps are listed in Algorithm~\ref{alg:collective_forward_backward}.